uthcode/learntosolveit/source/python.rst

   object!

 * There is much more to say about reference counting, but that’s less central to the overall object system and more related to Garbage Collection.
-I’d rather consider writing a separate post about that later than elaborate here, we’ve a heady post ahead of us.

 * We can now better understand the ./Objects/object.h: Py_DECREF macro we’ve seen used in the introduction and didn’t know how to explain: It simply